alpenwasser/TeX/README.md

 -------

-Unless   otherwise    noted,   the    contents   of   this    repository   are BSD-licensed.
+Unless   otherwise    noted,   the    contents   of   this    repository   are MIT-licensed.
 Content  not  created by  me  falls  under  the license  of  its respective creator.